Top infectious disease expert doesn’t rule out supporting temporary national lockdown to combat coronavirus

 The New Jersey city of Hoboken is implementing a city-wide curfew and new restrictions, starting Monday, in response to coronavirus.
 Residents must stay home from 10 p.m. until 5 a.m.
 ET, unless they have to work during those hours.

+And California Republican Rep. Devin Nunes even went as far as urging Americans to patronize businesses, despite Fauci's warning.

+"If you're healthy, you and your family, it's a great time to go out and go to a local restaurant, likely you can get in easily.
+Let's not hurt the working people in this country ... go to your local pub," Nunes said during a Sunday interview on Fox News.

-As of Sunday morning, there were 2,885 cases of coronavirus in the US and the disease had resulted in at least 60 deaths, according to figures from state and local health agencies, governments and the CDC.
+As of Sunday afternoon, there were at least 3,155 cases of coronavirus in the US and the disease had resulted in at least 62 deaths, according to figures from state and local health agencies, governments and the CDC.